panashen/panashen/README.md

 - 👋 Hi, I’m @panashen
-- 👀 I’m interested in the cloud ☁️
+- 👀 I am interested in the cloud ☁️
-- 🌱 I’m currently learning AWS/GCP/Azure
+- 🌱 Building things in AWS

 <!---
 panashen/panashen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.